the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 Include session descriptions in the program of events.
 This description should include:
 - a short and clear title of the session or event
 - the name of any hosts, facilitators, or moderators
 - a short abstract about what the session is
+- information about the goal of the session
 - information about what level of engagement is expected in the session
 - details on who the intended attendees are for the session
 - any additional information such as location, start time, and Zoom links if applicable